GoldenThrust/Virtual-Bank/README.md

 ## WebSocket Integration

 The API also supports WebSocket connections for real-time transaction and notification updates using Django Channels.
 Whenever a transaction is saved, a Django signal triggers a WebSocket event, providing instant updates to connected clients.
+> Note: Due to recent changes, WebSocket connections may not function as expected.

 **Endpoint**: `/ws/transactions/`